neznajko/poker/README.md

 ![nasm](./img/mean.png)

 ### Notes
 In case of split win the program counts every player as a winner, without introducing a separate tie counter.
 This is probably an issue that has to be resolved in the future, but if we have two players than the number of
-ties can be obtained by substracting the sum of players wins from *100%*.
+ties can be obtained by substracting the sum of players winning percentages from *100%*.